How to buy Cettire (CTT) shares

 We're not expecting Cettire to pay a dividend over the next 12 months.

 Cettire Limited engages in the online luxury goods retailing business in Australia.
-It offers clothing, shoes, bags, and accessories for men and women.
-The company was founded in 2014 and is based in Melbourne, Australia.
+It offers clothing, shoes, bags, and accessories for men, women, and kids.
+The company was incorporated in 2020 and is based in Melbourne, Australia.

 Frequently asked questions

 Samsung confirms Galaxy S22 Ultra will be a Note phone

 Samsung's next flagship S22 phone will be, in its own less than subtle phrasing, "noteworthy".